chrisgrieser/shimmering-obsidian/README.md

 - Make sure that all requirements are properly installed.
 - Check the documentation of the malfunctioning feature.
 - Update to the latest version of the workflow, chances are the problem has already been fixed.
-- For workflow settings which require a file or path, you have to enter the *full absolute path*, leading with a`/` and without a trailing `/`.
+- For workflow settings which require a file or path, you usually have to enter the *full absolute path including file extension*, leading with a`/` and without a trailing `/`.
 Do *not* use a vault-relative path.
 - If you have trouble with OCR screenshots, ensure you have given Alfred permission to record your screen as explained in the [Installation Instructions](https://github.com/chrisgrieser/shimmering-obsidian#installation).
 - In case the previewing of markdown notes via `shift` or `cmd + Y` does not work properly, make you have given "qlmarkdown" permission run on your system as explained in the [Installation Instructions](https://github.com/chrisgrieser/shimmering-obsidian#installation).
 - If you did all of the above and there is still something not working, create an [issue](https://github.com/chrisgrieser/shimmering-obsidian/issues), message me on the [Obsidian Discord Server](https://discord.gg/veuWUTm) (my username there is `@pseudometa`), or write me on Twitter where my handle is [@pseudo_meta](https://twitter.com/pseudo_meta).